InternalError503/Qzip/README.md

 ##### To-Do: (Highly Optional Ideas)
 - Add type of overwrite settings, i.e overwrite files only if newer or never overwrite.
+- Add type of comfirmation on overwrite that can be forced by an argument to skip user input.
 - Currently we delete the archive an make a new one everytime, Need an option to just update the existing.
 - Maybe have compressing feedback, Improve extracting feedback.
 - Maybe add better command line aguments then current.